autonomio/container/README.md

-# full
+# Autonomio Deep Learning Workbench

-A docker container that starts with fully featured Autonomio augmented intelligence workbench with Keras/Tensorflow deep learning backend.
+A single docker container that inititalizes on any system to Autonomio Augmented intelligence dashboard.

 ## Docker container contents